The Double Pledging Crisis: Three Cases, One Structural Failure

 Why Audits Missed It

 The MFS collapse is particularly instructive because the company received a clean audit just twelve months before entering administration.
-This is not an anomaly — it is a known limitation of how audits work, one that the ABF industry has been slow to confront.
+Tricolor received audits in 2022 and 2024 that identified internal control weaknesses — warnings that management reportedly ignored or obstructed.
+This is not an anomaly in either case.
+It is a known limitation of how audits work, one that the ABF industry has been slow to confront.

 Traditional audits are designed to verify that financial statements accurately reflect the state of a business at a point in time.
 They are not designed to detect cross-party collateral fraud in real time.
 An auditor reviewing MFS in March 2025 would have examined MFS's own records, confirmed that assets appeared on its books, and verified that the accounts followed applicable accounting standards.
 What no audit could detect — without access to every other lender's portfolio simultaneously — was whether those same assets had been pledged elsewhere.